Suitable Substrates

 Manufactured by Kent Marine Inc., this substrate is a fine aragonite based sand containing calcium, magnesium, strontium, potassium, carbonate, sulfate and other trace elements.

-Some of the potential problems associated with the use of “mud” in an aquarium or refugium is that the sediment is very silty and can cloud up the water anytime the substrate is disturbed or new product is added.
+Some of the potential problems associated with the use of organic substrate in an aquarium or refugium is that the sediment is full of silt and can cloud up the water anytime the substrate is disturbed or new product is added.
 While the use of mud does provide a good growing medium for many macro algae, sea grass and mangroves, it is largely unknown how much of and at what rate trace elements are being introduced.
 Some hobbyists have introduced wild, highly organic mud from locally collected coastal sources into their refugium or planted tank.

 While this practice can be beneficial for growing sea grass, the contents of the substrate will vary considerably depending on where it is collected and the composition largely unknown.
 For this reason it is not really a good idea unless the contents have been properly identified or collected from a known, pristine habitat.
 Some freshwater substrates formulated for growing tropical aquarium plants can offer similar results in heavily planted aquariums containing marine vascular plants and are often more affordable than many of the available marine products.